TanglePay/GroupFi-Chatbox/packages/sdk/README.md

     ```

     Supported methods currently include:
-      * `setForMeGroups`: Used to specify recommended groups for a dApp
+      * `setGroups`: Used to specify recommended groups for a dApp

         ```typescript
         // Interface representing a group